 Baking is our jam, and we know sugar can sometimes bring the guilt.
 Want a sweet treat without the fuss?

-We’ve got you!
-We’re all about finding those refined sugar substitutes that still make our desserts sing.
+We're all about finding those refined sugar substitutes (refined table sugar, sucrose refined from sugar cane or sugar beets) that still make our desserts sing.

 With these substitutes, flavor stays, even if sugar takes a little breather.
 Let's make our next baking escapade the best ever with these swaps!